CONDITIONS TREATED

 - At our clinic, we have always approached PCOS/PMOS through a root-cause lens, looking at hormonal, metabolic, reproductive, and lifestyle factors together.
 The updated name acknowledges the important role that insulin resistance, inflammation, stress, and hormonal imbalances play in driving symptoms and reinforces the need for a personalized, whole-person approach to care.

-- No. Many patients book without a formal PCOS/PMOS diagnosis.
-The initial consultation is designed to map the full picture, whether you’ve been diagnosed or suspect the pattern
+- No. You do not need a referral.
+Many patients book without a formal PCOS/PMOS diagnosis.
+The initial consultation is designed to map the full picture, whether you’ve been diagnosed or suspect the pattern.

 - Step 1: Comprehensive Assessment.
 We will review menstrual cycle and ovulation patterns, energy, sleep, digestion, and stress, weight history and metabolic health, current medications, supplements, and previous blood work and imaging.

 - Step 2: Identify Your PMOS Pattern.
 No two people with PMOS are exactly alike.
-Some women primarily struggle with insulin resistance, high androgen, inflammatory, or lean PMOS.
+Some women primarily struggle with insulin resistance, high androgen/inflammation, Adrenal (driven by stress hormones), or lean PMOS (without significant weight gain).
 Identifying your unique pattern will help us to uncover the root causes of your symptoms and allow for a personalized treatment plan.

 - Step 3: Create a Personalized Plan that supports the foundations.
-Meal plan to balance blood sugar + optimize protein/carb/fat and fibre intake, help you fall asleep fast and get deep asleep, stress management, and physical activity.
+Meal plan to balance blood sugar + optimize protein/carb/fat and fibre intake to reduce insulin resistance, help you fall and stay asleep, manage feelings of anxiety and low mood by gently reframing your mindset & self-compassion, and movement that supports energy and weight loss.

 How Long Does It Take to See Results?

 Consistency is key, and meaningful improvements often build gradually over time.
-Every person responds differently, but general timelines include:
+Every person responds differently, but the healing journey can look like:

-- Acne and androgen symptoms: often 4 to 6 months
+- Acne and androgen (testosterone-related) symptoms: often 4 to 6 months

-- Hair growth changes: 6 to 12 months, since hair follicle cycles are slow
+- Hair growth changes: 6 to 12 months, since hair follicle cycles take time

 - Fertility optimization: varies depending on individual circumstances

-- Blood work is reassessed at 6-12 months.
+- Blood work is typically reassessed around 6–12 months to help us to continue to progress.

 What labs are used to diagnose PCOS/PMOS?